check-spelling/check-spelling-docs/Feature:-Character-Encoding-Auto-Detection.md

 In order to support [[non-English languages|Feature: Non English languages]], the acceptable character-set will have to grow to include:
 * Spanish (plus uppercase): á é í ó ú ü ñ ¿ ¡
-* French (plus upperase): é à è ù â ê î ô û ä ë ü ç
+* French (plus uppercase): é à è ù â ê î ô û ä ë ü ç

 ...
 And most other languages add other characters.
 Sadly, these characters are outside basic `ASCII` and close enough to having a conflict between `Latin-1` and `Unicode`.